saucelabs/sauce-docs/docs/api-testing/mark3/quick-start/the-vault.md

 Much like with variable scope, code snippets saved in the specific _Project Vault_ are only available in that project.
 Likewise, snippets saved in the _Company Vault_ are available across all projects.

 A good use case for the snippets feature is an authentication flow; you don't need nor want to rewrite all authentication steps for every test.
 Instead, call the snippet that contains these authentication details.
-See [The Autentication Snippet example below for more details](#the-authentication-snippet).
+See [The Authentication Snippet example below for more details](#the-authentication-snippet).
 Another good example is integration testing, where you can reuse various tests to create one larger flow.

 :::warning snippet Scope
 If you have a snippet saved for the current project, but you need to make it available across all projects, you can **export** the snippet from your current project to the Company Vault by using the import/export feature (see screenshot below).